Alausí Canton: Tourist attractions

 In the natural viewpoint of the Lluglli 'mess, the monumental sculpture (21 meters high) of Saint Peter, built in 2001 by Eddie Crespo.

 It is also possible to visit the Eloy Alfaro Square, which features a sculpture of the character and four murals that describe various moments of the potter revolution.

 In the park November 13 is the Mother Church and a monument to freedom.

 The old locomotive or the new autoferros make a dizzying and exciting journey to the Devil's nose, a singular formation on which the railway zigzags to overcome the arisca Andean geography.

 A section of the canton crosses the canton Inca path, the main communication channel of the Inca empire until before the Spanish conquest.

 In Huigra, one of the parishes of the canton, there are some buildings from the early twentieth century such as the railway station, the General Management of the National Company of State Railways, the monument to Eloy Alfaro that also contains two effigies of the Hartman brothers and was made by the Ecuadorian sculptor Carlos Mayer in Italy in 1929, and some other valuable buildings that see the river pass through the center of this historic urban center.

 In the Grotto of the Virgin of Lourdes of the Immaculate Conception, there is one of the two images of the virgin sculpted in marble, the other is in Turin (Italy).

 The Ozogoche lake system is made up of more than 30 lagoons.
-The largest are those of Magtayan, with an area of 2.19 km² and Ozogoche or Cubillina with 5.25 km², located approx. at 3,800 meters above sea level, constituting another important natural attraction.
+The largest are those of Magtayan, with an area of 2.19 km2 and Ozogoche or Cubillina with 5.25 km2, located approximately at 3,800 meters above sea level, constituting another important natural attraction.
 Edited by Paul Vaquilema.